-Although these milk products have similar names, condensed and evaporated milk is not the same thing, and also cannot be used in the same way when cooking.
-They are both concentrated forms of milk that have had much of their water removed by high-heat cooking; they also do not need to be refrigerated—but that is where the similarities end.
-Condensed milk is sweet and gooey, due to the fact that it is made of 40% to 45% sugar, which is cooked down and then mixed with whole milk.
+Although these milk products have similar names, condensed and evaporated milk are not the same thing, and they can't be used interchangeably when cooking.
+They are both concentrated forms of milk that have had much of their water removed by high-heat cooking.
+Both milks are shelf-stable and do not need to be refrigerated—but that's where the similarities end.
+Condensed milk is sweet and gooey, due to the fact that it is made of 40 percent to 45 percent sugar, which is cooked down and then mixed with whole milk.

-Evaporated milk, on the other hand, doesn't contain any sugar, but is simply milk heated until the water is cooked off, resulting in a consistency similar to cream.
+Evaporated milk, on the other hand, doesn't contain any sugar.
+It's simply milk heated until the water is cooked off, resulting in a consistency similar to cream.
 Evaporated milk is available in whole, low-fat, and fat-free.

 Cooking With Condensed Milk

 Since condensed milk contains sugar, it's important that you read your recipe carefully to know whether you need evaporated or condensed milk.
 In baked goods, condensed milk lends tenderness, moisture, and flavor to the recipe, as well as color to the crust.
 Condensed milk is very popular for use in desserts and sweets—it's a prime ingredient in an old-fashioned key lime pie.

-Caramelized condensed milk is an heirloom favorite as a topping for desserts.
+Caramelized condensed milk is an heirloom favorite and a popular topping for desserts.
 It's traditionally made by boiling a sealed can of condensed milk for two to three hours.
 The can must be permitted to cool down completely before opening to avoid any danger of explosion and/or burn injuries.
-As enjoyable as this topping is, it is just too risky to do in the home kitchen.
-It is a fun treat if you are out camping and have an open fire.
-Eagle Brand Sweetened Condensed Milk offers several safe methods for making homemade caramel.
+As enjoyable as this topping is, it's not advisable to use this approach in your home kitchen.
+Luckily, a much safer method exists—you can make caramelized condensed milk by slowly heating sweetened condensed milk (poured from the can) in a double boiler.

 Cooking With Evaporated Milk